BoyiHu673/TPClust--temporal-Profile-Guided-Disease-Subtyping-Using-High-Dimensional-Omics-Data/README.md

 1. Download the correct version of MOSEK based on your machine from the official website (https://www.mosek.com/downloads/)

-2. Set up a license following the instructions from https://docs.mosek.com/11.0/licensing/index.html
+2. Set up a license following the instructions (https://docs.mosek.com/11.0/licensing/index.html).
+For academic faculty, students or staff, Academic Licenses for MOSEK can be request from https://www.mosek.com/products/academic-licenses/

-3. For academic faculty, students or staff, Academic Licenses for MOSEK can be request from here: https://www.mosek.com/products/academic-licenses/
+3. Follow installation instructions (https://docs.mosek.com/11.0/rmosek/install-interface.html) to install MOSEK in R.